sachinsenal0x64/hifi-tui/README.md

 # WHY ?

 I love terminal/CLI tools as well as music, so why not to have a tidal music client for the terminal?
-Unfortunately, I haven't found any client for tidal in the terminal yet, and that's why it's all about :)
+Unfortunately, I haven't found any terminal client yet, and that's why it's all about :)

 <br>